bihari123/sail/README.md

     -t, --time          Time in seconds to trace the process to build its docker profile.
 Defaults to 2 seconds.
     -i, --imageName     Name of the final docker image.
 Defaults to 'final'.
     -v, --verbose       Run with Verbose Mode
     -d, --directories   Directories to be copied(seperated by comma)
 ```

-## To Strace your process and create a docker image and run as container:
+### To trace your process, create a docker image, and run as container:

+Assuming that you have a process with PID 14141 currently running on your system:

-Use -v or --verbose to run with verbose mode
+##### Note: Use -v or --verbose to run with verbose mode
 ```
 $ ./sail dockerize -p 14141 -i nodechecker -t 20 -d /home/bluemeric/codebase/src/gopaddle/nodechecker

 start tracing...
 tracing completed